makersacademy/async-workshops/promises-workshop/README.md

 Look at this code and predict what it will print.

+Investigate the flow of data.
+Was your prediction correct?
 Describe to your partner how the data gets collated as it flows through the program.

 ```js
 $.get("https://async-workshops-api.herokuapp.com/people")